 Research Groups and Hubs

-The School also hosts a number of research groups and practitioner-facing hubs which sit under the auspices of our Research Centres.
+NLS hosts several research groups and practitioner-facing hubs that sit under the auspices of our research centres.

 Health Law and Ethics Group